Intraventricular hemorrhage of the newborn

 IVH is more common in premature babies with:

 IVH is rarely present at birth.
 It occurs most often in the first several days of life.
-The condition is rare after 1 month of age, even if the baby was born early.
+The condition is rare after the first month of age, even if the baby was born early.

 There are four types of IVH.
 These are called "grades" and are based on the degree of bleeding.